alexman37/wordwalker/DEV_OVERVIEW.md

 10. [Conclusion](#conclusion)

 ### Background and Concept
-The idea for Wordwalker randomly came to be in November of 2024 when I was taking a shower.
+The idea for Wordwalker randomly came to me in November of 2024 when I was taking a shower.
 I thought of a scene from Indiana Jones 3, when Indy is solving a puzzle in a temple.
-I have absolutely no idea why I randomly remembered this.
+I have absolutely no idea why I remembered this.

 The clip starts at 1:40:
 https://www.youtube.com/watch?v=XqGWI0WTj24